 SaaS Metrics are performance indicators that measure a software as a service business’ success.

-The most important metrics for each SaaS company will vary depending on its needs, objectives, and growth stages.
+The most important analytics or KPIs for each SaaS company will vary depending on its needs, objectives, and growth stages.
 However, some of the most popular include Monthly recurring revenue (MRR) and Customer acquisition cost (CAC).
 Tracking Customer lifetime value (CLV), Customer churn rate, and Number of active users (NAU) can also be beneficial.

 The rule of 40 measures the overall financial performance of a SaaS business.
 It states that a company’s combined profit margin and growth rate should equal or exceed 40%.

-The customer lifetime value is considered a goal standard SaaS metric, as it calculates the total expected revenue a client will generate for a company.
+The customer lifetime value calculates the total expected revenue a client will generate for a company.
+In fact, it is considered a goal standard SaaS metric.